makersmasher/makersmasher.github.io/_projects/iothacking.md

 ## Hacking the Internet of Things

-One area that *really* interests me is hacking hardware; I have written "hello world" bootloaders, and programmed NES games in C/6502 ASM but I haven't "red teamed", too extensively.
+One area that *really* interests me is hacking hardware; I have written "hello world" bootloaders, and programmed NES games in C/6502 ASM but I haven't "red teamed" too extensively.
 This will be a log of that learning.